mallocator/Elasticsearch-Exporter/README.md

 ### Reduce Network Hops

 In most cases the limiting resource when running the exporter has not been CPU or Memory, but Network IO and response time from ElasticSearch.
 In some cases it is possible to speed up the process by reducing network hops.
 The closer you can get to either the source or target database the better.
 Try running on one of the nodes to reduce latency.
-If you're running a larger cluster try to run the script on the node where most shards of the data are avilable.
+If you're running a larger cluster try to run the script on the node where most shards of the data are available.
 This will further prevent ElasticSearch to make internal hops.

 ### Increase Process Memory